Click the moon to start

 Methodology

 Approach inspired by Matt Russo's sonification work, combining scientific accuracy with perceptual clarity.
+Parameters mapped from physical crater properties to audible properties such that visual size and pitch reinforce rather than contradict each other.

 Dataset: 9 craters selected from ~9,000 catalogued formations based on parameter diversity (diameter 32–101 km, depth 1.0–4.7 km, age 108–3800 Ma) and geographical distribution.